c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

 - <pipeline_name>_pipeline_selected:
   - Stores pipeline_name variable
+  - Display message saying which pipeline was chosen
   - Goes to:
       - protocol_help if pipeline requires a protocol
       - command_help if pipeline does not require a protocol